April 2024

 Toe fractures, though often overlooked, can cause significant discomfort and inconvenience.
 Whether it is the big toe or one of the smaller ones, any part of the toe can become fractured due to trauma or repetitive stress.
 Symptoms typically include pain, swelling, bruising, and difficulty bearing weight.
 In severe cases, the toe may appear deformed or misaligned.
 Diagnosing a toe fracture involves a thorough physical examination and possibly imaging tests such as X-rays.
 Your podiatrist will assess the extent of the injury and determine the best course of treatment, which may include rest, elevation, and immobilization with a splint or buddy taping.
 In some cases, if the fracture is severe or displaced, surgery may be necessary to realign the bones and promote proper healing.
 If you have symptoms of a broken toe, it is suggested that you seek prompt medical attention from a podiatrist who can effectively treat this condition.

 Broken toes may cause a lot of pain and should be treated as soon as possible.
-If you have any concerns about your feet, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors will treat your foot and ankle needs.
+If you have any concerns about your feet, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor will treat your foot and ankle needs.

 What Is a Broken Toe?